-The trace and wavelength calibrations reported in this ISR are based on the source positions measured from the standard filter F140W.
-An alternative filter for the G141 grism would be F160W.
-If the F160W filter would introduce a shift in source pixel positions with respect to the F140W filter, the trace and wavelength calibrations are directly affected.
-For the WFC3 G102 grism and its associated filters F098M and F105W, we detected shifts of up to 0.3 pixel (see Kuntschner et al. 2009).
+The trace and wavelength calibrations reported in this ISR are based on the source positions measured from the standard filter F098M.
+An alternative filter for the G102 grism would be F105W.
+If the F105W filter introduces a shift in source pixel positions with respect to the F098M filter, the trace and wavelength calibrations are directly affected.
 We tested for these potential shifts by using the imaging of Proposal 11937 (PN Vy2-2).
-For each pair of F140W and F160W images taken at the same

-POSTARGS, we ran Sextractor and matched the source positions.
-In total there are 9 image pairs, which yielded 2492 matched object positions after some robust cleaning had been applied.
+For each pair of F098M and F105W images taken at the same POSTARGS, we ran Sextractor and matched the source positions.
+In total there are 9 image pairs, which yielded 828 matched object positions after some robust cleaning had been applied.

 The resulting mean offsets were derived with a biweight mean estimator (IDL biweight_mean.pro) and are given in Table 2.
 The analysis showed little evidence for a field-position dependence of the shifts as can be seen from Figure 4.
-Since the shifts are smaller than 1/10 of a pixels it will generally not be required to apply any offsets.
+Using the mean shifts will result in a source position accuracy of <0.1 pixel which is sufficient for the use of aXe.

-Table 2: Source position offsets between F140W and F160W
+Table 2: Source position offsets between F098M and F105W

-X offset [pixel] Y offset [pixel] F140W - F160W 0.057±0.003 -0.045±0.004
+X offset [pixel] Y offset [pixel] F098M - F105W -0.135±0.002 -0.250±0.002

-Figure 4: Source position shifts between the filters F140W and F160W.
-A total of 2492 sources were matched in the direct imaging of Proposal 11937.
+Figure 4: Source position shifts between the filters F098M and F105W.
+A total of 828 sources were matched in the direct imaging of Proposal 11937.
 Individual offsets and the mean are shown in the top panel.
 Histograms versus x and y-axis are shown in the middle panels whereas potential offset dependence with X and Y position is explored in the bottom panels.
 Solid lines show a robust linear fit, while the dashed lines indicate the mean shift in x (blue) and y (red).